Fraud Considerations relating to Financial Statements

 - Who has the primary responsibility for the prevention and detection of fraud?

-- The importance of applying professional scepticism and exercising professional judgment;
+- The importance of applying professional skepticism and exercising professional judgment;

 - The auditor’s responsibilities to identify, assess and respond to the risks of material misstatement due to fraud;